Kit Tagg Partner Case

 Open new markets.
 Build scalable practices.
 Own global accounts from an architecture perspective.
 Raise the ambition of what Financial Services consulting can be.

 I have spent 16 years at the intersection of Financial Services and technology strategy.
-I am pursuing a partner opportunity with Baringa because I believe it is a firm that will win in the new era of consulting.
+I am pursuing the partner opportunity with Baringa because I believe it is a firm that will win in the new era of consulting.
 I want to help build that.

-View the caseMD Profile
+View the case

 "He really is one of your best assets: grounded, funny, authentic, transparent, knowledgeable, humble, whip smart, politically savvy — the list goes on."